kslat3r/async-js-old-and-new/PITCHME.md

 * Records where we are in our program
 * If we step into a function, we push something onto the stack.
 If we return from a function, we pop off the top of the stack.

+Note:

+* Think of 3 functions - push on x3, pop off x3
+* Think of a stack trace as the state of the call stack
+* Blowing the stack - calling the same function over and over again recursively - maximum call stack size exceeded

 ---

 ### The callback queue

+* Receives callbacks to process from Web APIs e.g. setTimeout()
-* Keeps references to any callbacks that need to be processed
+* Keeps references to any callbacks that need to be processed in a queue
 * Event based - callbacks are added when actions complete

+Note:

+* WebAPIs in browser, C++ APIs in Node.js

 ---